daphne-simons/soojin-learning-plan/phase-1/1-command-line-git.md

 ## Resources:

-Use these resources if you get stuck at any point during the **Project**:
+Use these resources if you get stuck at any point during the <strong>Project</strong>:

 <details><summary> Terminal Commands: </summary>